So, your toddler is practicing their MMA skills now (by the way, teaching your toddler self-defense is a great idea!)

 Get a reward chart for your toddler and add stars, ticks, or whatever will make your toddler happy and feel rewarded.
 When they get to a certain number of rewards, it is time for the big reward like a day out or even a new toy.

-If you want to know how to deal with a toddler hitting, then you need to understand that they might hit out because they want your attention.
+If you want to know how to deal with a toddler hitting, you need to understand that they might hit out because they want your attention.

 There are two ways to deal with this:

-- You should question whether or not you are not giving them enough attention, and change.
+- It would help if you questioned whether or not you are not giving them enough attention and change.

 - Withdraw attention when your toddler is hitting.

 If you flip out when your toddler hits, you are giving them attention.
-If you sit your toddler down and tell them off for 20 minutes, you are giving them attention.
+If you sit your toddler down and tell them off for 20 minutes, you give them attention.